Propwealth’s frequently asked questions. If you can’t find the info, please email us.

 They will also collect the rent and deduct the bills for you as part of their service.

-If you own a property currently you will know that tenants differ and a bad tenant can slip through occasionally.
+If you currently own a property you will know that all tenants are different and a bad tenant can slip through occasionally.

-Once again our advice is to get involved in your property.
+Our advice is to get involved in your property.
 If the rent is late then pick up the phone and find out why.
-If you cannot view your property each year then try and send a friend along just to drive past.
-Its not an everyday involvement but some attention and care needs to be taken on the property.
+If you cannot view your property each year then try to send a friend along just to drive past.
+It is not an everyday involvement but some attention and care needs to be taken on the property.